Are snagging surveys worth the time and cost?

 Snagging surveys for homeowners

-Snagging surveyors don’t need particular accreditation to carry out the inspection, but many are members of the Royal Institution of Chartered Surveyors (RICS) or the Residential Property Surveyors Association (RPSA).
+Snagging surveyors don’t need particular accreditation to carry out the inspection.
+However, many are members of the Royal Institution of Chartered Surveyors (RICS) or the Residential Property Surveyors Association (RPSA).
 With that in mind, there are several things you should be aware of when choosing a professional snagging service.

 Firstly, you should ensure that the survey is independent and unbiased.
-This means checking for any conflict of interest, like whether the snagging surveyor has affiliations with the housebuilder.
+This means checking for any conflict of interest, like whether the snagging surveyor has connections to the housebuilder.
 If you are a construction company, does this surveyor work with other companies like yours?

 Secondly, make sure that the snagging service is actually professional.
 Look at the background and experience of surveyors.
 How many snagging inspections have they completed?
 Can you find testimonials from their previous clients?